-Figure 2: A single timestep of our entire multimodal contrastive learning algorithm for a single stage.
+Figure 2.
+A single timestep of our entire multimodal contrastive learning algorithm for a single stage.
 We use Momentum Contrast [3] along with the CoCLR loss [2].
-In our paper, M = 3, so there are two other modalities $z_1$ and $z_2$ , and two corresponding encoders $f{s1}$ and $f{s2}$ .
-The entire algorithm described is computed in batches in order to speed ap computation.
+In our paper, M=3, so there are two other modalities z_1 and z_2 , and two corresponding encoders f{s1} and f{s2} .
+The entire algorithm is computed in batches in order to speed up computation.

-After the completion of one such stage, a different modality is selected and the next stage begins.
-The queues are cleared, and the recently trained encoder $f_q$ becomes one of the frozen samplers to make up the next oracle.
+After the completion of one stage, a different modality is selected and the next stage begins.
+The recently trained encoder becomes one of the frozen samplers to make up the next oracle, and one of the frozen encoders from the previous oracle is selected to be trained next.

-5 Experimental Setup

-5.1 Modality Extraction
+Experimental Setup Modality Extraction